ksallberg/block-battle/README.md

 # block-battle
-Haskell starter bot for AI Block Battle (Beta), parsing the full supported set of outputs from the game engine.
+Haskell starter bot (random moves) for AI Block Battle (Beta), parsing the full supported set of outputs from the game engine.
 <br/>
 <br/>